-Today’s Tuesday with Tulsa is a Q&A session with Carly C., a senior Political Science major from Tahlequah, Okla.
+Today’s Tuesday with Tulsa is a Q&A session with Bryce C., a senior Energy Management & Finance major from Coppell, Texas.

-What are your plans following graduation in May?
+What are your plans following graduation?
+How did they come about?

 After graduation, I will begin working for an oil and gas company in Midland, Texas.
 I interviewed with 14 different companies last fall for a summer internship.
 The University’s Career Services brings the companies to our campus for interviews, so I never had to leave campus to meet with recruiters.
 After my internship was over this past August, the company offered me a full-time job starting in June.
 Our Energy Management Program does a great job of getting these companies to come back each year to offer our students internships, and Career Services keeps us updated on when to submit your resume, signing up for an interview slot, and preparing for the interview.

 If you had to pick a favorite class throughout your time at TU, what would it be and what made it special to you?